chhuang-one/sqxclib/doc/SqQuery.md

 	sql = query->toSql();
 ```

-## SQL statement that exclude "SELECT * FROM table_name"
+## SQL statement that exclude "SELECT * FROM ..."

-If you don't specify table name and column name in SqQuery, it will generate SQL statement that exclude "SELECT * FROM table_name".
+If you don't specify table name and column name in SqQuery, it will generate SQL statement that exclude "SELECT * FROM ...".
 The 'SQL statement' parameter in sq_storage_get_all(), sq_storage_update_all(), and sq_storage_remove_all() can use this.

 use C language